loutr/archsys-shell/README.md

     option.
 Thus, appropriate redirections are only applied in these cases (with the function `apply_redirections`).

-7. The `dup2` command cannot be used because it is necessary to bridge to file descriptors that are defined in two separate processes.
+7. The `dup2` command cannot be used on its own because it is necessary to bridge to file descriptors that are defined in two separate processes.

 ## Bonus questions

-1. `ls` and `cat` are GNU utilities and are not directly linked to the shell (even though it is still possible to reimplement them as well); unlike `cd` which is a shell builtin.
-I reimplemented it using standard functions like `setenv`, `getenv`, `chdir`, etc. The special function `exec_builtin` catches any C_PLAIN command that is interpreted as a shell builtin.
-This allows for better maintainability, should any new builtin be added.
+1. `ls` and `cat` are GNU utilities and are not directly linked to the shell (even though it is still possible to reimplement them as well); unlike `cd` which is a shell built-in.
+I reimplemented it using standard functions like `setenv`, `getenv`, `chdir`, etc. The special function `exec_builtin` catches any C_PLAIN command that is interpreted as a shell built-in.
+This allows for better maintainability, should any new built-in be added.

 2. The standard library function `wordexp` matches our need for globbing (and actually much more things), and it is what I used in this project.
 In order to reimplement it, one would have to: